Skip to main content

 Both dome and bullet models are fixed PoE cameras, meaning footage will only be recorded from a single fixed angle.
 As the name suggests, PTZ PoE cameras come with pan, tilt and zoom controls that enable staff to adjust viewing angles remotely using specialized software.
 PTZ PoE cameras will be required if teams wish to adjust cameras remotely during operation.

 Multi-sensor PoE security cameras contain two or more image sensors designed to capture footage from multiple angles simultaneously.
-Though these PoE cameras are fixed solutions, extra sensors can help reduce blind spots and, in some cases, even provide full panoramic views of target locations to ensure good coverage without the need for PTZ units.
+Though these PoE cameras are fixed solutions, extra sensors can help reduce blind spots and, in some cases, even provide full panoramic surveillance of target locations to ensure good coverage without the need for PTZ units.

 While both analog and standard IP cameras can offer some of the same operational benefits as PoE cameras, generally speaking, PoE systems are much simpler to design, install and maintain.
 Fewer components are required, less technical knowledge is necessary, and more functionality can be achieved.
 Below are some core benefits associated with PoE cameras.